jeantsai/docker-phoenix-alpine/README.md

 iex -S phx.server
 ```

-> **NOTES:** To avoid potential port conflict with Phoenix project residing on the host system, the Phoenix container will use port "4100" instead of "4000" by default.
+> **NOTES:** To avoid potential port conflict with Phoenix project being developed and debug
+> directly on the host system, we can set port number to other number instead of "4000" in
+> "docker-compose.yml". **If this is the case, please replace "static_url" with "static_path"
+> in file "app.html.eex" of the Phoenix project you just generated.

 # License